-- ▶ The investment project is filed with the Ministry of Economy (the investment project should meet all conditions stipulated by law, including all obligatory attachments). - ▶ The Ministry of Economy will evaluate the regional impact of the investment and SIEA will prepare an independent expert appraisal certifying that the conditions for investment aid have been met. - ▶ The Ministry of Economy issues a proposal for investment aid. - ▶ The Ministry consults the requested aid with the Ministry of Finance and/or Ministry of Labor, Social Affairs and Family.
-Ministry will then prepare an overall report on the investment aid. - ▶ If supported by the other ministries, the Ministry of Economy issues the offer, which includes the actual amount of investment aid offered.

-- ▶ The beneficiary files a request for investment aid based on the offer received. - ▶ The Ministry of Economy approves the request. - ▶ The Government approves the request if not subject to state aid notification to the European Commission. - ▶ If the project exceeds the state aid notification threshold, the granting of the incentive is also subject to approval from the European Commission. - ▶ The decision is issued to the beneficiary. - ▶ The beneficiary is required to prepare and present annual monitoring reports on realization of the project and a final evaluation report within three months of the conclusion of the investment project.
+- ▶ The investment project is filed with the Ministry of Economy (the investment project should meet all conditions stipulated by law, including all obligatory attachments) prior to the commencement of work on the respective project. - ▶ The Ministry of Economy will evaluate the regional impact of the investment and arrange for an independent expert to prepare a report evaluating whether the conditions for investment aid have been met. - ▶ The Ministry of Economy issues a proposal for investment aid. - ▶ The Ministry consults on the requested aid with the Ministry of Finance and/or Ministry of Labor, Social Affairs and Family.
+The Ministry will then prepare an overall report on the investment aid. - ▶ If supported by the other ministries, the Ministry of Economy issues the offer, which includes the actual amount of investment aid offered. - ▶ The beneficiary files a request for investment aid based on the offer received. - ▶ The Ministry of Economy approves the request. - ▶ The Government approves the request if not subject to state aid notification to the European Commission. - ▶ If the project exceeds the state aid notification threshold, the granting of the incentive is also subject to approval from the European Commission. - ▶ The decision is issued to the beneficiary. - ▶ The beneficiary is required to prepare and present annual monitoring reports on realization of the project and a final evaluation report within three months of the conclusion of the investment project.
 Furthermore, the annual reports on the use of investment are required to be submitted for at least five years after the investment project is finalized, and also during the entire period of use of the tax credit (i.e., up to 10 years).
 The annual monitoring reports and final evaluation report must be reviewed and confirmed by an external auditor.
 The audited financial statements are required to be enclosed with annual reports on use of the investment.

-- ▶ Act No. 185/2009 Coll. on Research and Development Incentives - ▶ Act No. 172/2005 Coll. on the organization of state support of R&D - ▶ Act No. 57/2018 Coll. on Regional Investment Aid - ▶ Regulation No. 481/2011 Coll. on maximum intensity of investment aid (amended regulation is currently in the approval process by the Government) - ▶ Act No. 595/2003 Coll. on Income Tax Act - ▶ Commission regulation (EC) No. 651/2014 declaring certain categories of aid compatible with the common market in application of Articles 107 and 108 of the Treaty (general block exemption regulation)
+- ▶ Act No. 185/2009 Coll. on Research and Development Incentives - ▶ Act No. 172/2005 Coll. on the organization of state support of R&D - ▶ Act No. 57/2018 Coll. on Regional Investment Aid - ▶ Act No. 595/2003 Coll. on Income Tax Act - ▶ Commission regulation (EC) No. 651/2014 declaring certain categories of aid compatible with the common market in application of Articles 107 and 108 of the Treaty (general block exemption regulation) - ▶ Regulation No. 195/2018 Coll. on maximum intensity of investment aid (amended regulation approved by the Government)